WWE Rumors: Plans For Scrapped Drew McIntyre World Title Feud With Former Champion Revealed

-Drew McIntyre won the WWE Championship at this year’s WrestleMania and he’s been on a dominant babyface run since then.
+Drew McIntyre won the WWE Championship at this year’s WrestleMania, and he’s been on a dominant babyface run since then.
 At this weekend’s Backlash pay-per-view he’ll defend his title against Bobby Lashley, but a new report states that the company recently had plans to put him into a program with Jinder Mahal.

 As quoted by Sportskeeda, the Wrestling Observer Newsletter‘s Dave Meltzer noted that WWE planned on pitting the former 3MB teammates against each other before Mahal got injured.
 However, while their history seemed like it’d play a part in the feud, Meltzer revealed that WWE may have chosen to overlook their stable days.